 What is Counted as a Marketing Cost?

 When calculating your CPA, a marketing cost is any incremental cost incurred to execute that campaign.
 This includes:

 - Other digital media spend

 Because full-time marketing personnel costs are fixed, they are NOT factored into this calculation.

 How to Take Campaign Measurement to the Next Level

 Recognizing that everything cannot always be tied back to an online application, consider other key actions to include in campaign measurement.

-For example, call tracking can be leveraged to determine if digital campaigns are generating inquiries to your loan officers.
-Online “contact us” inquires could be measured.
+For example, online “contact us” inquiries could be measured.
 In other campaigns, tracking the number of times users got directions to a branch could be a measure.

 The point here is to make sure you’re tracking meaningful actions online and optimizing your campaigns over time to get as many of those actions as possible.

 Finally, marketing is about generating revenue.
-It’s not about art, humor, or creativity.
 Marketers who aren’t serious about running efficient and profitable campaigns are missing the point.
-Implementing reporting based on a cost-per-action, and treating it as the “golden metric” for digital marketing activity, will focus the team on the ultimate outcome: growing the business.
+Implementing reporting based on a cost-per-action and treating it as the “golden metric” for digital marketing activity will focus the team on the ultimate outcome: growing the business.